 perform administrative tasks related to these entities.

 The fmadm utility requires the user to possess the SYS_CONFIG privilege.
-Refer to the System Administration Guide: Security Services for more information about how to configure Solaris privileges.
+Refer to the Securing Systems and Attached Devices in Oracle Solaris 11.2 for more information about how to configure Solaris privileges.
 The fmadm load subcommand requires that the user possess all privileges.